kuanyui/moe-theme.el/README.md

 ```lisp
     (load-file "~/.emacs.d/themes/moe-dark-theme.el")
 ```

+(Note: `moe-light-theme.el` and `moe-dark-theme.el` are independent from each other, so you can just download one of them.)

 ## Have A Good Mood Today?
 I prefer a terminal with a black-on-white color scheme.
 I found that in the daytime, sunlight is strong and black-on-white is more readable; However, white-on-black would be less harsh to the eyes at night.